computing-culture/essays/README.md

 ## License

+© 2026 computing-culture.

 All documents in this repository are licensed under
 Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 (CC BY-NC-ND 4.0).

 You may link to and quote from these essays with attribution.
 Redistribution, modification, or commercial use requires permission.

+For further permissions or inquiries, please open an issue in this repository.